White-tailed deer

 What precautions should hunters take when processing a deer?

+There is no evidence at this time that animals, including deer, play a significant role in the spread of SARS-CoV-2 to people, but caution is recommended.
 Public health experts encourage hunters to practice good hygiene when processing animals by following these food safety recommendations:

 • Do not allow contact between wildlife and domestic animals, including pets and hunting dogs.